Skip to content

 WiP

-Beacon aggregations are currently in preview and may change without deprecation.
-Use with caution and follow related PRs.
+Beacon aggregations are currently work in progress and may change without deprecation.
+They are not part of the official version 2.n specification and should not be implemented in production environments yet.
+Use with caution for testing, follow related PRs and provide feedback!

 Overview and Use Cases